kkrmno/imgrb/README.md

 [![logo](https://raw.githubusercontent.com/wiki/kkrmno/imgrb/images/imgrb_logo.png)](https://github.com/kkrmno/imgrb/wiki/Creating-animated-logo)

 ## Description
 This library has full support for reading and writing png and animated png (apng) files.
 There is also limited support for bmp-files (24-bit color).
 In the future, gif support may be added.
-Additionally, there is some support for manipulating image data (e.g. pixel-wise adding/subtracting/multiplying/dividing of images, manipulating specific channels, etc.).
+Additionally, there is some support for manipulating image data (e.g. pixel-wise adding/subtracting/multiplying/dividing of images, manipulating specific channels, image filtering, convolutions, mathematical morphology, and image resizing).

 There is also support for user-defined ancillary chunks.
 Further down in this document, an example of embedding audio as metadata in a png-file by defining a new ancillary chunk is shown.
 In a similar manner, other types of metadata can, if so desired, be added inside user-defined ancillary chunks.